There are now 3 possible online modes for units:

 There is a high practical component within this unit including assessment and delivery of an exercise management plan and participation in exercise assessment and prescription with peers.

-- Indicative assessments in this unit are as follows: (1) assessment of clinical competency - client assessment and report; (2) assessment of clinical competency - objective structured clinical examination (OSCE); and (3) course workbook.
+- Indicative assessments in this unit are as follows: (1) applied clinical knowledge tests and (2) assessment of clinical competency - objective structured clinical examination (OSCE).
 Further information is available in the unit outline.

 - Unit Coordinator(s)

 - Unit rules